Roll20/roll20-api-scripts/PageFX/README.md

 #### Turn off all PageFX

 The ```!pageFX off``` command can be used to deactivate all the PageFX.

-## Development roadmap:
-The following features are planned for future versions of this script:
-* Support for custom JSON-defined fx.
-* Nullified effect areas where fx from a PageFX token cannot be spawned.

 ## Known issues:
 * If the Roll20 game's tab becomes inactive, PageFX will continue to run because there currently isn't a way from the API to tell whether the Roll20 tab has become inactive.
 This can cause some significant lag when the user returns to the tab, especially for PageFX with a fast spawn rate.